xeno-by/dotsublime/Packages/Ensime/README.md

 * Hosts ENSIME in a completely transparent fashion.
 Solves the problem of runaway processes on Windows (Linux and Mac is on to-do list, we also wouldn't mind pull requests)

-* Tested on sources of scalac on Windows and Ubuntu (using ENSIME v0.9.8.2 with embedded Scala 2.10.0-RC2)

 ## How to install?